-Skechers Speed Elite with carbon fiber was the model used by the renowned marcher to achieve the Spanish record last March.
+Skechers Speed Elite with carbon fiber was the model used by the renowned walker to achieve the record in Spain last March. [no_knock]

 Diego Garcia, athlete Skechers, is preparing to debut at the Tokyo Olympics in the 20 km race.

 It has recently been proclaimed Champion of Spain of the modality getting the record of the test which presents him as one of the athletes with a medal option in the competition.

 We wanted to get to know you a little better, to know how you prepare the games, which Skechers shoes you use, as well as asking you for some good advice to get started in this technical and exciting discipline.

 You have achieved victory in the Spanish Championship and above all with a record, you can't ask for more.
 How was the lap?
 What feelings did you have?